ApurbaApd/ApurbaApd/README.md

 <p align="left"> <a href="https://twitter.com/apurbadebnath01" target="blank"><img src="https://img.shields.io/twitter/follow/apurbadebnath01?logo=twitter&style=for-the-badge" alt="apurbadebnath01" /></a> </p>

-- 🔭 Currently working on exciting projects in the fields of Data Science, Machine Learning, and Deep Learning that drive innovation and discovery.
+- 🔭 Currently working on exciting projects in the fields Neuroscience that drive innovation and discovery.

 - 🌱 Diving deeper into fascinating areas like Brain-Computer Interfaces, Neuroimaging techniques, Neuropathy, Neuronal disorders, and Personalized medicine to push the boundaries of neuroscience.